 In Agreement with the Court’s Statement

-The preceding court’s statement sums up what the Law Offices of Jason W. Estavillo has been arguing since foreclosure litigation began following the financial melt-down of 2010.
+The preceding court’s statement sums up what the Estavillo Law Group has been arguing since foreclosure litigation began following the financial melt-down of 2010.
 The California Supreme Court and the Courts of Appeal, at least in part here in California up to this point in 2016, are finally validating our stance.

 Sciarratta Exposes Further Examples of Corruption